bentonam/fakeit/README.md

         build: faker.random.word()
 ```

 #### `data`

 This is the main data object that is uses the same properties in several different situations.

 - `min`: The minimum number of documents to generate
 - `max`: The maximum number of documents to generate
 - `count`: A fixed number of documents to generate.
 If this is defined then `min` and `max` are ignored.
 If `min`, `max`, and `count` aren't defined `count` defaults to 1
 - `pre_run`: A function that runs before the documents are generated
 - `pre_build`: A function to be run *before each document* is generated
 - `value`: Returns a value (can't be a function).
 - `build`: The function to be run when the property is built.
 Only runs if `value` isn't defined
 - `fake:` A template string to be used by Faker i.e. `"{{name.firstName}}"`.
 This will only run if `build`, and `value` aren't defined.
 - `post_build`: A function to be run *after each document* is generated
 - `post_run`: A function that runs after all the documents are generated for that model

-The following keys can only be defined in the top level data object
+The following keys can only be defined in the top level data object:

 - `dependencies`: An array of dependencies of file paths to the dependencies of the current model.
 They are relative to the model, and or they can be absolute paths.
     Don't worry about the order, we will resolve all dependencies automagically #yourwelcome
 - `inputs`: A object/string of input(s) that's required for this model to run.
 If it's a string the file name is used as the key.
     The key is what you reference when you want to get data (aka `this.inputs[key]`).
 The value is the file path to the inputs location.
     It can be relative to the model or an absolute path.

 #### `key` *(required)*